trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

 (fs-cache-distributed)=
 ## Distributed caching

-Filesystem caching is distributed in Trino as part of the mechanism of any other query processing.
+File system caching is distributed in Trino as part of the mechanism of any other query processing.
 Query processing, detailed more in [](/overview/concepts) is broken up into different stages, where tasks and splits are processed by different nodes in the cluster.
 The lowest level splits retrieve data from the data source with the help of the connector of the specific catalog.
-For filesystem caching, these splits result in the retrieval of files from object storage.
+For file system caching, these splits result in the retrieval of files from object storage.

 Different nodes process splits with data from objects storage randomly over time, but with preference for using a fixed set of nodes for a given file.
 If the preferred nodes are too busy, the split, and hence the caching, takes place on a non-preferred, less busy node.
-Filesystem caching keeps copies of the retrieved files on a local cache storage, separate for each node.
+File system caching keeps copies of the retrieved files on a local cache storage, separate for each node.
 Over time the same files from object storage are cached on any nodes that require the data file for processing a specific task.
 Each cache on each node is managed